SimpleCroasan/TheUltimateReviewer-Backend/README.md

 It focuses primarily on backend architecture and communication between services, including:

 - Stateless authentication using JWT
-- Centralized gateway routing
+- Centralized gateway routing with Spring Cloud Gateway
-- Reactive programming with WebFlux
+- Reactive programming with Spring WebFlux
-- Asynchronous messaging with RabbitMQ
+- Asynchronous messaging using RabbitMQ
+- Containerized deployment using Docker
+- Image storage and delivery via Cloudinary

 ---